Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

+We also calculated dayside and nightside temperatures by considering the brightness maps implied by each phase curve.
+For a planet on a circular, edge-on orbit, its orbital phase curve can be analytically inverted into a longitudinal brightness map \cite{Cowan2008}.
+WASP-14b has the highest eccentricity of the sample, $e=0.08$.
+General circulation models using a small eccentricity ($e=0.15$) predict negligible differences in circulation patterns compared to circular orbits \cite{Lewis2010}.
+For our purposes we treated the orbits of WASP-14b and the lower eccentricity planets in our sample as circular.
+We defined the phase curves to be $F(\xi),$ where $\xi$ is the planet's phase angle ($\xi = 0$ at secondary eclipse, $\xi = \pi$ at transit).
+The corresponding brightness maps are defined as $J(\phi)$, where $\phi$ is longitude from the substellar point.
+We set $F(\xi=0)$ equal to the eclipse depths, and obtained the map parameters analytically \cite{Cowan2008}.

-Phase curves provide only weak constraints on North-South asymmetry of planets \citep{Cowan2013,Cowan2017}.
-It is possible to determine the latitudinal distribution using eclipse mapping, but so far this has only been done for HD 189733b at 8$~\mu$m \citep{Majeau2012,DeWit2012,Rauscher2018}.
-We therefore marginalize over the uncertainty in latitudinal brightness distributions to constuct bolometric flux maps.
+Phase curves provide weak constraints on North-South asymmetry of planets \cite{Cowan2013,Cowan2017}.
+It is possible to determine the latitudinal distribution using eclipse mapping, but so far this has only been done for HD 189733b at 8$~\mu$m \cite{Majeau2012,DeWit2012,Rauscher2018}.
+We therefore marginalize over the uncertainty in latitudinal brightness distributions when constructing the two-dimensional bolometric flux maps.

+From the bolometric flux maps for the twelve planets, we obtained an estimate of the dayside and nightside effective temperatures of each planet.